After Equifax Hack, Calls For Big Changes In Credit Reporting Industry

 Mifflin put a freeze on his credit report with the credit bureaus.
 That apparently stopped anybody from opening new accounts.
 But he had to pay more money for that.

 Then the Equifax hack came to light, involving stolen Social Security numbers and other records of more than 145 million Americans.
-"When I heard that, my anger level really, really kicked up after that," Mifflin says.
-He doesn't know if he was a victim of that hack.
+"My anger level really, really kicked up after that," Mifflin says.
+He doesn't know whether he was a victim of that hack.
 The Equifax website told him his information may have been stolen.

 All this got Mifflin asking questions that many lawmakers are now asking too: